 On June 30, 2005, American Skiing Company sold Haystack to Tyringham Ridge, Inc. for $5 million.

 On February 27, 2007, American Skiing Company announced Les Otten had resigned from the Board of Directors.

 On March 1, 2007, American Skiing Company sold Steamboat to Intrawest for $265 million.

 On April 5, 2007, American Skiing Company sold Attitash and Mt.
 Snow to Peak Resorts for $73.5 million, plus $2 million of debt assumption.

 On May 11, 2007, American Skiing Company sold Killington and Pico to SP Land Co. for $85.2 million, with Powdr Corp. taking over operations.

 On July 16, 2007, American Skiing Company announced the sale of The Canyons to Talisker Canyons Finance Co.
 LLC for $100 million, with an estimated closing date of September 2007.
-With the sale of Sunday River and Sugarloaf pending, American Skiing Company prepared to dissolved.
-Vail Resorts, LLC, which had offered $110 million for The Canyons, then filed suit.
+With the sale of Sunday River and Sugarloaf pending, American Skiing Company prepared to be dissolved.
+Vail Resorts, which had offered $110 million for The Canyons, then filed suit.
 In addition, Wolf Mountain filed multiple lawsuits, including a claim that American Skiing Company had missed lease payments.
 These lawsuits would hold up the sale of The Canyons for nearly a year, until Talisker Canyons Finance Co.
 LLC agreed to assume responsibility for the suits.